12. Processing Data in Groups

 following cluster centres which are close to the global minimum.

-An overall good introduction to classification is [HTF17] and [Bis06].
-However, as we have said earlier, we recommend going through a solid course in matrix algebra and probability and statistics first, e.g., [DFO20, Gen17] and [DKLM05, Gen09, Gen20].
+An overall noteworthy introduction to classification is [49] and [10].
+Nevertheless, as we said earlier, we recommend going through a solid course in matrix algebra and mathematical statistics first, e.g., [22, 41] and [23, 40, 42].
+For advanced theoretical (probabilistic, information-theoretic) results, see, e.g., [11, 24].

-Name the data type of an object that the DataFrame.groupby method returns.
+Name the data type of the objects that the DataFrame.groupby method returns.

 , DataFrameGroupBy